Professional Boundaries

 relationships remain safe, respectful,

-and focused on the person’s needs.
+on the person’s needs.

 For your action: